jeffbicca/jpa-queryfier/README.md

 CHANGE LOG
 ---------------------------------------
+**0.1.3**
+- Added support to define a result class for native query.

 **0.1.2**
 - Corrected a bug into method definedParametersFor from JpaQueryfier class.
 In some JVM, adding a null parameter into a Query object throws NullPointerException while in others not.